ethaaalpha/ft_linear_regression/README.md

 This is the introduction to machine learning with the concept of [linear regression](https://en.wikipedia.org/wiki/Linear_regression) using the [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) algorithm.

 The objective of this is to create a program that will be able to predict the price of a car based on its age (in km).
-The program will be trained using a dataset.
+The program will be trained using a provided dataset.

+> [!INFO]
+> Every mathematical notion is written using [LaTeX](https://fr.wikipedia.org/wiki/LaTeX)

 ## Theorical
-To create this program we need to create a fonction that based on the dataset will have the best average of the price based on the car age.
+To create this program we need to create a fonction that based on the dataset will calculate the best average price based on the car age.

 <table>
     <tr>